INTMarseille/communication/README.md

-# communication
+# INT/communication

-Various material shared among us to have a coherent communication.
+This repository contains various material shared among us to have a coherent communication.